Kalamazoo Promise Scholarship

 You may use the benefit in the summer terms as well.
 Full-time summer enrollment is NOT required.
 Unfortunately, you cannot split the award between two different schools in the summer.
 This means you cannot apply your Promise at KVCC for a class that runs the first half of the summer and another class at WMU which runs the latter half of the summer.

-• Using the Promise at WMU in the summer: You are encouraged to complete a summer financial aid application and return your completed form to Bronco Express on the lower level of the Bernhard Center.
-You may also email or mail to the address listed on the form.
-Do not submit your completed form to The Kalamazoo Promise or the Kalamazoo Promise Scholars Program.
-If you do not complete a summer application you will not be awarded Kalamazoo Promise until after the add/drop period for the term.
+• Using the Promise at WMU in the summer: You are encouraged to complete a student form through the WMU Financial Aid Office.
+If you do not complete a student form, you will not be awarded Kalamazoo Promise until after the add/drop period for the term.

 • Using the Promise at KVCC in the summer: You are permitted to take classes at KVCC in the summer even if it is not your home institution.
 To do this, you will need to complete a summer intent form found in your Kalamazoo Promise account.